traum-ferienwohnungen/docker-wkhtmltopdf-aas/README.md

 ## Security

 This service exposes two ports 5555 and 9191.
 The Port 9191 should be only available internally (e.g. 127.0.0.1) since there is no api token / security mechanism for prometheus metrics yet.
-The Port 5555 is secured by an api token and can therefore be public (0.0.0.0).
+The API is secured by an api token and can therefore be public (0.0.0.0).

 ## Bugs and questions

 The development of the container takes place on [Github](https://github.com/Traum-Ferienwohnungen/docker-wkhtmltopdf-aas).
 If you have a question or a bug report to file, you can report as a github issue.